 Effort underway to accelerate NMCI traffic

-NMCI users will see a marked improvement in the speed of network traffic as HPE completes an enterprise-wide wide area network acceleration initiative.
+NMCI users will see a marked improvement in the speed of network traffic as DXC completes an enterprise-wide wide area network acceleration initiative.
 Instead of adding additional costly hardware, this initiative optimizes network speeds by reducing bandwidth usage while also accelerating applications.

 Bandwidth reduction efforts have already shown a more than 50% traffic reduction across the NMCI network.